Leaked documents show Xi Jinping's direct links to Uyghur crackdown - ExBulletin

 For comparison, the rating level specified on China Cables’ main cable (or telegram) was “secret” (the second highest rating level).

-Overall, this appears to be the very first case where documents containing “top secret” statements made by a Chinese head of state have been released into the public domain – a fact that was not mentioned in the report. original.
-New York Times report.
+Overall, this appears to be the very first case where documents containing “top secret” statements made by a Chinese head of state have been released into the public domain – a fact that was not mentioned in the report.
+New York Times original.

 This analysis, however, shows that the links between the statements and mandates of Xi and other central government figures and policies that were implemented after 2016 are much more extensive, detailed and meaningful than previously thought. previously.

-In addition, the original New York Times The report did not mention several documents released by the central government that are part of the leak, and that contain additional evidence crucial to such links.
+Additionally, the original New York Times report did not mention several central government documents that are part of the leak, and that contain additional evidence crucial to such links.

 First, the documents indicate that in 2014, Xi Jinping himself authorized the Xinjiang government to draft local legal regulations to deal with issues of religious extremism and violent resistance.